 The risks of holding investment companies primarily depend on the investment securities and assets that they hold in their portfolios.
 These risks vary much more by fund than by how the funds are organized.
 In general, funds that are index funds are less risky than actively managed funds that invest in the same asset class because investors in actively managed funds risk that their managers will underperform the market.

 Closed-end funds generally are riskier than similar open-end funds because the managers often are entrenched.
-These funds generally trade at discounts and occasionally premiums to their NAVs.
+These funds generally trade at discounts, and occasionally at premiums, to their NAVs.
 Uncertainty in the variation of these discounts and premiums increase the risks of holding closed-end funds.

 ETFs sometimes also trade at discounts and premiums to their NAVs, but these variations tend to be small because these securities are redeemable.
-If the discounts or premiums grow large, arbitrageurs create or redeem shares while taking offsetting positions in the portfolio securities.
+If the discounts or premiums grow large, authorized participants create or redeem shares while taking offsetting positions in the portfolio securities.
 Their trading keeps discounts and premiums from growing large.

-Investors in open-end mutual funds risk that their fund managers and distributors will not be able to effectively control market timing and frequent trading by other investors.
-These activities reduce the value of their investments through dilution and portfolio transaction costs.
+Investors in open-end mutual funds risk that their fund managers and distributors will not be able to effectively control frequent trading by other investors.
+These activities reduce the value of their investments through portfolio transaction costs.
+If the frequent traders sometimes can value the fund more accurately than the managers, they will buy the fund when it is undervalued and sell it when it is overvalued.
+Any profits from these market-timing trades come at the expense of the existing shareholders.

 Investors in non-redeemable funds risk that the costs of arranging secondary market trades in their funds will rise and, in particular, that they will not be able to easily find buyers when they want to sell their securities.
 This risk is greatest for small closed-end funds in which few other investors may have any interest.